-Mansfield, Texas has just three nursing homes to choose from, which is not a ton of options.
+Mansfield, Texas has just two nursing homes to choose from, which is not a ton of options.
 Sadly, this city received a city grade of D, which is a sign that these facilities generally did not fare well in our ratings.
-For comparison's sake, we also assessed the nursing homes in the nearby city of Red Oak, which received a city grade of F. While we gave both cites weak scores, we found the nursing homes in Mansfield to be a better bet.
-We really don't have too many positive things to say about this place's facilities, but they did receive surprisingly strong inspection reports.
-You can scroll down to learn more about inspections and other category grades.
+For comparison's sake, we also assessed the nursing homes in the nearby city of Red Oak, which received a terrible city grade of F. While neither city comes highly recommended, Mansfield actually looks like the slightly better option.
+We don't have many positive things to say about this city's facilities, but they did receive surprisingly strong inspection ratings.
+You can continue reading to find out about inspections and other category grades.

 This city's nursing homes received an awful overall grade, however, we wanted to acknowledge its nursing homes' strong inspections in recent years.
 We gave Mansfield a B in this area.
 We weigh several aspects of a nursing home's inspection report in computing our inspection grades.
 One of those factors is deficiencies.
 It should be noted that the severity of these deficiencies is usually more important than the number of deficiencies, as some end up being relatively minor.
 Surprisingly, we also awarded Mansfield a decent grade of C for its short-term care grade.
 Lastly, this place earned grades of C and D for our long-term care and nursing categories respectively.
 While we found the rest of its profile to be decent, this nursing rating is not a great sign for nursing staffing levels.